 - Snorting or Oral Consumption of Meth –leads to a less intense rush that lasts anywhere from 5 to twenty minutes and can linger.
-This method has the least risk of causing addiction but there are no guarantees.

 Short-Term Effects of Meth Include:

-Many of the short and long term signs of meth abuse can be fixed once the meth addiction is treated and the user is no longer abusing the drug.
-Unfortunately, some of the severe complications of meth use such as coma, death or certain types of paranoia that do not go away are a lifelong adverse effect of having used this dangerous drug.
+Many of the short and long-term signs of meth abuse can be fixed once the meth addiction is treated and the user is no longer abusing the drug.
+Unfortunately, some of the severe complications of meth use, such as depression and severe paranoia, do not go away quickly and are often lifelong effects of having used this dangerous drug.

-What signs and symptoms should you be on the look out for if you think someone you know is using meth?
-There are some tell tale symptoms of meth addiction that you may be able to spot right away or which may become more prevalent as time goes on.
+There are some tell-tale signs of meth addiction that you may be able to spot right away or which may become more prevalent as time goes on.

-Look out for the following symptoms of meth addiction:
+Look out for the following signs of meth addiction: